SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/positioning_shapes/Positioning_shapes_dynamically1.md

 ### Applying a row filter before dynamically positioned shapes are generated

-From DataMiner 9.0.5 onwards, it is possible to apply a row filter when dynamically positioning shapes based on table data.
+It is possible to apply a row filter when dynamically positioning shapes based on table data.
 Using this filter can considerably increase overall performance.

 To do so, add a shape data field of type **Filter** to the shape mentioned above, and enter a row filter, using the same syntax as for extended shape manipulation conditions.